-I used one teaspoon of ginger, then I added a tiny bit more.
-You can also mix other spices into this like clove, cinnamon, nutmeg or even cacao.
+I used 1/4 teaspoon of ginger, then I added a tiny bit more.
+You can also mix other spices into this like clove, cinnamon, nutmeg or even cacao powder.
 There are a lot of variations you can do.
-Add some powdered maca for even more energy!
+Add some maca powder for even more energy!

 You don’t have to put greens in everything, but this recipe is also good for sneaking those extra leafy greens.
 Banana and ginger will mask just about anything you put in there, I added spinach, but you can add kale instead.

 Coconut-Banana-Ginger Energy Drink

 - 1 banana, peeled or pear, cored

 - 1 tablespoon chia seeds, soaked for 5 minutes

 Start by adding the liquid to your blender (see my blender recommendations), followed by the soft fruit.
 Blend on high for 30 seconds or until the smoothie is creamy.

 For a colder smoothie, either add a couple ice cubes or use frozen bananas.

 Calcium: 27% RDA (Recommended Daily Allowance)

 Vitamin C: 248%